The Grown-Ups (Mad Men): Plot

 Don returns home and tells Betty not to let the children watch the news.
 He tries to reassure them.
 The next day, it remains unclear whether Margaret's wedding will still be held.
 Despondent over the assassination and Pete being passed over, he and Trudy decide not to attend.
 Don convinces Betty to go to the wedding, which is sparsely attended.

 Roger tells the guests to sit wherever they like and help themselves, since there are no waiters, and is then forced to find a replacement wedding cake when the baker does not appear.
 Many of the guests, including his wife Jane, Bert Cooper, and Ken, remain in the hotel's kitchen, glued to the news coverage of the assassination aftermath.
+Henry Francis arrives at the wedding, and Betty is briefly dismayed to see a woman on his arm, only to smile when she learns that the woman is Henry's daughter.
 While dancing during the wedding, Don assures Betty that everything will be fine, but Betty seems unconvinced and he kisses her to reassure her.
-Later, Henry Francis appears at the wedding with his daughter, who is a friend of Margaret's.
+Meanwhile, Henry's daughter notices him glancing at Betty and asks him why he keeps looking at her.

-The next day, Betty sees Lee Harvey Oswald killed live on television.
+The next day, Betty sees Lee Harvey Oswald killed by Jack Ruby live on television.
 Distraught, Betty leaves the house to meet Henry, who proposes that they get married.
 When Betty returns home, she informs Don that she no longer loves him, telling him that when he kissed her at the wedding, she didn't feel anything.

 Don leaves the next morning for work without saying a word to Betty.
 In the office, he finds Peggy reworking the advertising campaign strategy for AquaNet (which would have featured two couples in a convertible and likely invoked memories of the assassination).
 Peggy invites Don to watch Kennedy's funeral in Cooper's office, but he declines.